EastfordCommunicator/website/articles/33/3/ball-new-library-director.md

-**COMMUNICATOR CONVERSATIONS**
+---

-HEAD: Ball debuts as new library director
+title: Ball debuts as new library director

-SUB HEAD: 'I've been welcomed with open arms'
+author: Adam Minor
+---

-JUMP HEAD: Ball looking forward to tenure as town's library director
+*Ball looking forward to tenure as town's library director*

-BY ADAM MINOR

-MANAGING EDITOR

 EASTFORD --- Katie Ball has always loved to read.
 As it turns out, that love of reading has manifested itself into a new role as the director of